the-collab-lab/tcl-12-smart-shopping-list/PROJECT-BRIEF.md

 ### What else?

-I’m around 💯% sure I’m forgetting or glossing over something important, so please be noisy on Slack as things come up.
-The mentors and I will do our best to get you unstuck.
+There's a good chance (💯%) we're forgetting or glossing over something important, so please be noisy on Slack as things come up.
+We will do our best to get you unstuck.
 Also, lean on each other for help as well!
 Finally, work in the open so everyone can benefit from your questions.

 ### Let's Do This!